nyergler/effective-django-update/source/01_intro/getting-started.rst

 The final command (``source ./bin/activate``) activates the newly created virtual environment, as indicated by the changed prompt.

 .. note::
+  :class: windows

-  if you're using a Windows computer, the ``venv`` module will create a ``Scripts`` directory instead of ``bin``.
+  If you're using Windows, the ``venv`` module will create a ``Scripts`` directory instead of ``bin``.
 To activate the virtual environemnt, run ``.\Scripts\activate.bat`` from the command prompt, or ``.\Scripts\activate.ps1`` from PowerShell.

   For more information see the `virtualenv on Windows documentation`_.

+.. _`virtualenv on Windows documentation`: http://doesnot.exist/virtualenv

 Installing Requirements
 -----------------------

 Most languages provide some mechanism for specifying a set of dependencies and the versions you depend on.
 There are a few ways to do this with Python.
-For most of our examples we'll be using *pip_*.
-Pip manages installation of Python packages, and can read *requirements files*. `Requirements files`_ specify a list of dependencies, one per line, along with an optional version specification.
+For most of our examples we'll be using pip_. **Pip** manages installation of Python packages, and can read *requirements files*. `Requirements files`_ specify a list of dependencies, one per line, along with an optional version specification.

 To begin, create a ``requirements.txt`` file in the ``addresses`` directory with a single line in it.

 .. tut:literalinclude:: /projects/addressbook/requirements.txt

-This single requirement specifies that we depend on Django, specifically any version _like_ `1.11.0`.
+This single requirement specifies that we depend on Django, specifically any version *like* ``1.11.0``.
 In other words, we'll get bug fix releases (i.e., 1.11.1, 1.11.2, etc), but not new, potentially incompatible versions (i.e., 1.12.0).
 Specifying the version is critical: without the version it's impossible to know that what we developed with and tested with is actually what we're running with.

 Once we have the requirements file, we can use pip_ to install the dependencies we specified.